 An insomnia medication may be effective in preventing alcohol intake and relapse in alcohol use disorder, and a new clinical trial has been launched to investigate.

 ‘Alcohol use disorder presents significant social and economic burden worldwide,‘ said Professor Andrew Lawrence from The Florey Institute, Australia.
 ‘Outside of Europe, no new treatments have been approved since Campral (acamprosate) more than 20 years ago.‘

-The Florey Institute and St Vincent’s Hospital in Melbourne, Australia, will trial the treatment of Belsomra (Suvorexant) in 128 participants with co-occurring insomnia and alcohol use disorder.
+The Florey Institute and St Vincent’s Hospital in Melbourne, Australia, will trial the treatment of suvorexant (brand name Belsomra) in 128 participants with co-occurring insomnia and alcohol use disorder.

 Led by Professor Lawrence, researchers at The Florey Institute have been studying the brain mechanisms underlying alcohol use disorder for over 15 years.
 His team was the first in the world to publish evidence on the role of a peptide system in the brain – known as the orexin system – in driving relapse to seek and consume alcohol.

-Belsomra (manufactured by MSD) is understood to block the binding of orexin in parts of the brain involved in addiction.
+Belsomra, which is manufactured by MSD, is understood to block the binding of orexin in parts of the brain involved in addiction.
 The medication also targets the amygdala, a brain region associated with mood disorders, including depression and anxiety.

 The study will examine sleep measures in trial participants, as well as looking at alcohol withdrawal symptoms and ongoing alcohol use.
-In the double blinded study, participants will receive either Belsomra or placebo treatment daily for 7-10 days in hospital before continuing treatment for up to six months with regular follow up.
+In the double blinded study, participants will receive either Belsomra or placebo treatment daily for seven to 10 days in hospital before continuing treatment for up to six months with regular follow up.